launchcodedev/app-config/docs/guide/intro/encryption.md

 The CLI will output both of these with instructions.

+To use different keys for different secret environments suffix the environment variable names with the name of the environment.
+For example - to specify the keys that will be used in an environment called `production` use these environment variables:

+- `APP_CONFIG_SECRETS_KEY_PRODUCTION`
+- `APP_CONFIG_SECRETS_PUBLIC_KEY_PRODUCTION`

 ## Implementation Details

-- We store a list of team members public keys in meta files
+- We store a list of team members public keys per encryption environment in meta files
-- We store a list of 'encryptionKeys' (symmetric keys) in meta files
+- We store a list of 'encryptionKeys' (symmetric keys) per encryption environment in meta files
   - Keys are symmetric, but are themselves stored in encrypted form (encrypted by team members' public keys, which allows any team member to decrypt it)
   - Once the key is given to somebody, they can always decrypt secrets that were encrypted with it
   - Keys have 'revision' numbers, so we can use the latest one (revision is embedded into the password itself, to prevent tampering in the YAML)
+  - The encryption environment is included in the revision to determine which symmetric key set to use to decrypt the secret
   - By keeping revisions, we can untrust a user without having to re-encrypt every secret made before
     - You'd likely still want to rotate most passwords, but doing so automatically (dumping out YAML files everywhere) would be extremely difficult to do right
     - The secrets are already compromised, so manual intervention is needed regardless